13 Best Bloom Alternatives in 2026

 What Is the Best Bloom Alternative in 2026?

-For specific use cases: HoneyBook is the best alternative if you only need polished booking flows and are comfortable with the 2025 price increases.
-Dubsado is the choice for creatives who want deep workflow automation and custom forms, and are willing to invest in the setup time.
-Bonsai is ideal for US freelancers who want tax preparation bundled with client management.
-ShootProof is the right pick if your primary need is gallery delivery and print fulfillment rather than full business management.
+For specific use cases: HoneyBook is the best alternative if you only need polished booking flows and can absorb the 2025 price increases and 3% transaction fee.
+Dubsado is the choice for creatives who want deep workflow automation and custom forms and are willing to invest in the setup time.
+Plutio is ideal for freelancers who want proposal-to-project automation with Gantt charts and time tracking built in.
+Bonsai is the pick for US freelancers who want tax preparation bundled with client management.
+ShootProof is the right tool if your primary need is gallery delivery and print fulfillment rather than full business management.
 Indy is the best budget option for solo freelancers who need the basics at the lowest possible cost.
 But for the complete creative business platform that replaces Bloom and every tool you have been using alongside it, Agiled is the clear choice.

 Frequently Asked Questions